To the Stakeholders of Tatweer Petroleum Company

 Chairman of the Board of Directors

-Despite the low oil prices, Tatweer endeavored to maintain production levels through the drilling of a further 66 new wells, targeting the Ahmadi, Mauddud, and Kharaib reservoirs, resulting in a total number of 949 new wells drilled since Tatweer Petroleum took over the Bahrain Field operations in 2009.
-Total oil and condensate production averaged 44,200 barrels per day, declining from 2016 production average of 48,500 barrels per day.
-This decline in production was mainly due to the steep drop of drilled wells in 2016, as well as planned and unplanned facility shutdowns.
-The production capacity of Non-Associated Gas was successfully maintained at 1.4 billion cubic feet per day, meeting the Kingdom of Bahrain’s average and peak demands for energy.
+In relation to the Bahrain Field, Tatweer Petroleum has maintained a steady production rate through the drilling of an additional 69 new wells, targeting the Ahmadi, Mauddud, and Kharaib reservoirs, resulting in a total number of 1,021 new wells drilled since Tatweer Petroleum took stewardship of the Bahrain Field operations in 2009.
+Total oil and condensate production averaged 42,100 barrels per day, declining from 2017 production average of 44,200 barrels per day by 2,100 barrels per day.
+This decline in production was mainly due to the decline of drilling new wells in 2017, as well as the planned and unplanned facility shutdowns.
+The production capacity of Non-Associated Gas (NAG) was successfully maintained at 1.4 billion cubic feet per day, meeting the Kingdom of Bahrain’s average and peak demands for energy.

-I am delighted to report that Tatweer’s Bahrainization rate has reached 80% in 2017 which includes the transfer of secondees from the Bahrain Petroleum Company B.S.C. (c) Petroleum Engineering & Exploration Division (PETEX) effective as of 1 July 2017.
+I am delighted to report that Tatweer Petroleum’s Bahrainization rate has exceeded 83% in 2018.
 This achievement represents yet another contribution by Tatweer Petroleum to the economic growth opportunities for the Kingdom of Bahrain and its people.